TahirReyaz/movielist-backend/README.md

 ## Installation notes

 - connect to a mongo cluster by getting the url
-- install npm packages using `npm i `
+- install npm packages using `npm i`
+- Add an .env file and provide data according to the .env-example file
+- run the project using `npm run dev`